UGC creator rate card: what to actually charge in 2026

 Quote a per-video base, then list rights as add-ons. "$90 per video, organic use included; +$120 for one year of paid-ads rights; bundle of five for $375."
 Now the brand sees exactly what they’re buying, and the upsells are built in.
 Bundles and retainers lower your admin and raise your effective rate, so make them the easy choice.

-How to charge more over time
+How do I charge more over time?

 Raise rates off proof, not hope.
 Each delivered brief, each reorder, each clip that performed is evidence you can point to next time.
 Keep a simple record of results, and let reliability do the negotiating.
 The creators who command the top rates are rarely the most famous; they’re the most dependable.

-Tools + related reading
+Sources & related reading

 More from Rohin Aggarwal